‘It Takes A Village’ – A Look At Big Brands That Are Investing In Young Entrepreneurs

 The Company: Standard Bank is a financial services organisation.
 They operate in 20 countries on the African continent, including South Africa, as well as in other selected emerging markets.

-How they support entrepreneurship: The Standard Bank Incubator was launched in 2015 with the aim of speeding up the growth of startups and early stage companies.
+How they support entrepreneurship: The Standard Bank Incubator was launched in 2015 to speed up the growth of startups and early-stage companies.

 Located in Rosebank, the incubator offers a free co-working space, providing entrepreneurs with mentoring, coaching, and access to training in enterprise development and content delivery for corporates.
 The incubator offers engagement and networking opportunities as well as thought leadership sessions.
 Startups also participate in a demo day – a platform for startups to present to active investors and potential clients.
 Standard Bank also assists incubated entrepreneurs with access to funding.